appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Provided evidence shall show user active sessions are terminated or an option is given to inactive active sessions on user password change.
+1. User active sessions shall be terminated or an option is given to inactive active sessions on user password change.

 *L2*
-1. Verification shall confirm that application performs server-side session invalidation of user active sessions or option shall be given to inactive active sessions on user password change.
+1. Test shall confirm that application performs server-side session invalidation of user active sessions or option shall be given to inactive active sessions on user password change.

 ---